DrewLedge/3d-vulkan/README.md

 - [STB Image](https://github.com/nothings/stb)

 ## ⚠️ Disclaimer
-This project is no longer in development.
-Currently, I am working on a newer, cross-platform, faster and cleaner graphics engine which will be made public soon.
+- This project is no longer in development